emptyport/models-by-mike/frontend/src/blog/bug-book-recommendations.md

 ---
-path: "/blog/bug-book-recommendations"
+path: /blog/bug-book-recommendations
-date: "2020-06-20"
+date: 2020-06-20
-title: "My Bug Book recommenations"
+title: My Bug Book recommendations
-image: "assets/bug_books.jpg"
+image: assets/bug_books.jpg
 ---

 A few people have asked what books I recommend for people interested in entomology, so I thought I'd put together a list.
 Now I'm not a professional entomologist myself, but it is a pretty serious hobby of mine and I think this is a good list for someone interested in entomology.